Facebook logo

 Woman pulling back her lip to reveal inflamed gums

 Your gums and your lungs aren’t exactly located in the same area of your body, so how could one affect the other?
 That’s a very good question, and researchers didn’t fully understand the connection until more recently.
-Their findings confirm that health should be considered from a whole-body perspective; in other words, your body is a system.
-One way or another, everything in it is connected.
+It turns out that when gum disease bacteria invade your respiratory system, it’s a lot harder to breathe easy!

 How Gum Health Affects Lung Health